 A project-based approach to teaching the curriculum is a pedagogical approach where children study units of work set in a thematic context.
-Unlike more traditional approaches to learning, which focus on a more passive transmission-based approach, a project-based approach can raise academic achievement, increase children’s motivation and help them develop educational and social skills crucial for the 21st century.
+Unlike more traditional approaches to learning, which focus on more passive transmission-based learning, a project-based approach can raise academic achievement, increase children’s motivation and help them develop educational and social skills crucial for the 21st century.

 What is a project?